This is the web home for SPICE data for BepiColombo. For information about the mission operations, go to the BepiColombo Science Operations web.

 - RSSD frames kernel.

-- The instrument kernels (IK) have been developed by ESA SPICE Service and the Instrument Teams.
+- The instrument kernels (IK) have been developed by the ESA SPICE Service and the Instrument Teams.

 - The BepiColombo frames kernel has been created by the ESA SPICE Service.